-olicy H2: Affordable homes Policy paras (2) to (4a) (2) The CouncilWe will also seek affordable homes on sites providing five11 or more homes (gross), or sites of 0.17 ha or more regardless of the number of homes or where dwellings would have a combined gross internal floorspace of more than 1,000 square metres.
-We The Council will seek at least 40% per cent of the homes on these sites as affordable homes.
+Policy H2: Affordable homes MM6 Policy paras (2) to (4a) (2) The CouncilWe will also seek affordable homes on sites providing five 10-11 or more homes (gross), or sites of 0.17 ha or more regardless of the number of homesor where dwellings would have a combined gross internal floorspace of more than 1,000 square metres.
+We The Council will seek at least 40%-per cent of the homes on these sites as affordable homes.
 (2a) In Designated Rural Areas, the threshold where we will seek an affordable housing contribution of at least 40% of the homes on these sites will be on sites providing more than 5 dwellings.
-For developments of between 6 and 10 dwellings inclusive (gross), a financial contribution in lieu of on-site provision of affordable housing will be sought which is of broadly equivalent value relative to on-site provision.
+For developments of between 6 and 10 dwellings inclusive (gross), or where dwellings have a combined gross internal floorspace of more than 1,000 square metres, a financial contribution in lieu of on-site provision of affordable housing will be sought which is of broadly equivalent value relative to on-site provision.
 (3) The tenure and number of bedrooms of the affordable homes provided on each qualifying site must contribute, to the Council's satisfaction, towards meeting the mix of affordable housing needs identified in the Strategic Housing Market Assessment 2015, or subsequent affordable housing needs evidence.
 This currently includes a tenure split of at least 70% Affordable Rent, with the remainder being other forms of affordable housing.
 A minimum of 10% of the affordable homes provided on each site under this policy must be available for affordable home ownership, except where an exemption applies in the NPPF.
 Affordable Rent must be no more than the maximum level set out in our most recent housing guidance or strategy.
 (4) Affordable housing contributions may be provided off-site, or by payment in lieu where the Council agrees that on site provision and management would be impractical due to size and / or location of the development.
 Off-site provision or payment in lieu is expected to enable the same amount of additional affordable housing as would have been delivered on site.
 The agreed off-site provision must be completed before 50% of the market homes are occupied unless otherwise agreed by the Council.
-On developments in designated rural areas of between 6 and 10 dwellings inclusive (gross), the commuted payment in lieu of on-site affordable housing provision will be payable after completion of the units within the development.
+On developments in designated rural areas of between 6 and 10 dwellings inclusive (gross), or where dwellings have a combined gross internal floorspace of more than 1,000 square metres, the commuted payment in lieu of on-site affordable housing provision will be payable after completion of the units within the development.
 (4a) If developers satisfactorily demonstrate that providing the amount of affordable housing required by this policy would not be economically viable, the Council will consider the following to assist with delivering a scheme: (a) varying the tenure mix of the affordable housing (for example, more intermediate housing and less rented housing), size, and/or type of homes to be provided; and/or (b) reducing the overall number of affordable homes.
-Policy paras Policy paras (2) (2a) (3a)